yousufmsoliman/geometry-central/docs/docs/halfedge_mesh/internals.md

   - on a boundary vertex, `v.vertex()` is the unique real interior halfedge along the boundary (so traversing in CCW order walks the wedge)

-The `validateConnectivity()` is extremely useful for checking invariants while developing the data structure.
+The `validateConnectivity()` function is extremely useful for checking invariants while developing the data structure.

 ??? func "`#!cpp void HalfedgeMesh::validateConnectivity()`"